 Milk Foam

-For those who only drink straight espresso or americanos, the Philips Baristina could be just fine.
-However, if you like to whip up a cortado or cafe latte in the morning, you’re out of luck.
-Well, almost.
 Philips does offer a matching Baristina Milk Frother for $89.95.
 But let’s face it – no one has ever bought a milk frother in the hopes of being able to create latte art.
-Besides, there are plenty of great standalone milk frothers out there costing a fraction of the price.
+Besides, there are plenty of great standalone models out there costing a fraction of the price.
 Sure, they won’t match your espresso machine, but you’ll be saving a small fortune.
+Check out my guide to the best milk frothers if you want some inspiration.

 How to Use the Philips Baristina